tssutha/tssutha.com/static/pages/2014-01-15-WinDbg-A-Beginner-Guide.markdown

 ### WinDbg : A Windows Debugging Tool, Beginner Guide

+![debugging][img1]
+Debugging a bug is always challenging and interesting, but the above comic is way to much to reproduce the bug.
+I know, your are laughing, all credits goes to awesome [XKCD][link5].
+OK, get back to serious business.

 [Windbg][link1] is an awesome, multipurpose debugger for [Microsoft Windows][link2], distributed on the web by Microsoft.
 It is very useful tool to debug user applications, drivers and third party software modules.
 It is always handy whenever there is a need to